- Page 1 Sky Q Review

-First, let’s run through the two core Sky Q packages and their attendant costs.
+First, let’s run through the core Sky Q packages and their attendant costs.

 Jump to: Sky discount codes

 This is your entry-level Sky Q bundle, and the one that relates to Sky’s initial pricing announcement.
 However, it doesn’t give you any of the multi-room features and only comes with a standard 1TB box that is only capable of HD playback.
 You can also only record three shows and watch a fourth.

-After a £99 set-up fee for new Sky Q Bundle subscribers (existing customers pay £50), you’ll have £44 per month to pay.
-There’s no hardware fee attached to this (or the Silver Bundle for that matter), as you’re not actually buying the Sky Q Box that comes with the package.
+After a £20 set-up fee for new Sky Q Bundle subscribers, you’ll have £22 per month to pay.
+There’s no hardware fee attached to this, as you’re not actually buying the Sky Q Box that comes with the package.
 You’re merely renting them from Sky.

-Sky Q Silver Bundle – £56 a month with a £99 setup fee
+Sky Q Experience – From £35 a month with a £20 setup fee

 The Silver bundle enables you to stream content to two tablets rather than one, and once again you get the full set of 300-odd Sky channels, minus Sky Sports and Sky Movies.

-Extra channels – Adding Sky Sports and Sky Movies
+Extra channels – Adding HD, Sky Sports and Sky Movies

-In order to receive Sky Movies and Sky Sports on either Sky Q Bundle, you’ll need to pay an extra £1 per month for Sky Movies, and £20.50 per month for Sky Sports.
+In order to receive Sky Movies and Sky Sports on either Sky Q Bundle, you’ll need to pay an extra £11 per month for Sky Movies, and £23 per month for Sky Sports.
 Adding in HD content costs £5 extra per month, as does the 11 Kids channels and Sky Kids app.
 If you want the on-demand content, including Box Sets and Netflix, that’s an extra £12 per month, although this nets you the HD content for free.